aegraham/Generics/README.md

 }
 ```
 # Other comparables.
-Where T : IComparable – As implying a constraint to an interface.
+Where T : IComparable â€“ As implying a constraint to an interface.
-Where T : Product – Imply a constraint to a class, in this example we are saying if T is a Product or any of its children or sub classes.
+Where T : Product â€“ Imply a constraint to a class, in this example we are saying if T is a Product or any of its children or sub classes.
-Where T : struct – We can say T is a value type
+Where T : struct â€“ We can say T is a value type
-Where T: class – It has to be a reference type
+Where T: class â€“ It has to be a reference type
-Where T: new() – Is an object that has a default constructor.
+Where T: new() â€“ Is an object that has a default constructor.
 # Constraint to a class
 ```sh
 public class Product